-Head of Department: Mr P M Davies Exam Board: AQA
+Head of Department: Mr P M Davies Exam Board: Edexcel IGCSE

 Biology is a window into the fascinating world of animals, plants, fungi, bacteria and protoctists.
 Biologists can be found working in police forensic departments, hospitals, law firms and as managers of multinational companies.
-The Biology department is staffed by particularly experienced teachers all of whom continue to be immensely passionate and excited by Biology.
-The Biology department also leads a biannual expedition to Zimbabwe, Botswana and Zambia.
+The Biology department is staffed by particularly experienced teachers all of whom continue to be immensely passionate and excited by the fascinating world of life itself.
+The Biology Department also leads a biennial expedition to Zimbabwe and Botswana.